boazbk/crypto/lec_19_quantum.md

 First, to provide a general-purpose mechanism to simulate a variety of the real quantum systems that people care about.
 Second, as a challenge to the theory of computation's approach to model efficient computation by Turing machines, though a challenge that has little bearing to practice, given that this theoretical "extra power" of quantum computer seemed to offer little advantage in the problems people actually want to solve such as combinatorial optimization, machine learning,  data structures, etc..

 To a significant extent, this is still true today.
-We have no real evidence that quantum computers, if built, will offer truly significant[^Grover] advantage in 99 percent of the applications of computing.[^overhead]
+We have no real evidence that quantum computers, when built, will offer truly significant[^Grover] advantage in 99 percent of the applications of computing.[^overhead]
 However, there is one cryptography-sized exception:
 In 1994 Peter Shor showed that quantum computers can solve the integer factoring and discrete logarithm in polynomial time.
 This result has captured the imagination of a great many people, and completely energized research into quantum computing.
 This is both because the hardness of these particular problems provides the foundations for securing such a huge part of our communications (and these days, our economy), as well as it was a powerful demonstration that quantum computers could turn out to be useful for problems that a-priori seemed to have nothing to do with quantum physics.

-As we'll discuss later, at the moment there are several intensive efforts to construct large scale quantum computers.
+At the moment there are several intensive efforts to construct large scale quantum computers.
+It seems safe to say that, in the next five years or so there will not be a quantum computer large enough to factor, say, a $1024$ bit number.
-It seems safe to say that, as far as we know, in the next five years or so there will not be a quantum computer large enough to factor, say, a $1024$ bit number, but it is quite possible that some quantum computer will be built that is strong enough to achieve some task that is too inefficient to achieve with a non-quantum or "classical" computer (or at least requires more resources classically than it would for this computer).
+However, some quantum computers have been built that achieved tasks that are either not known to be achieved classically, or at least seem to require more resources classically than they do for these quantum computers.
 When and if such a computer is built that can break reasonable parameters of Diffie Hellman, RSA and elliptic curve cryptography is anybody's guess.
 It could also be a "self destroying prophecy" whereby the existence of a small-scale quantum computer would cause everyone to shift away to lattice-based crypto which in turn will diminish the motivation to invest the huge resources needed to build a large scale quantum computer.[^legacy]

-[^legacy]: Of course, given that [we're still hearing](http://blog.cryptographyengineering.com/2016/03/attack-of-week-drown.html) of attacks exploiting "export grade" cryptography that was supposed to disappear with 1990's, I imagine that we'll still have products running 1024 bit RSA when everyone has a quantum laptop.
+[^legacy]: Of course, given that  "export grade" cryptography that was supposed to disappear with 1990's [took a long time to die](http://blog.cryptographyengineering.com/2016/03/attack-of-week-drown.html), I imagine that we'll still have products running 1024 bit RSA when everyone has a quantum laptop.

 [^overhead]: This "99 percent" is a figure of speech, but not completely so.
 It seems that for many web servers, the TLS protocol (which based on the current non-lattice based systems would be completely broken by quantum computing) is responsible [for about 1 percent of the CPU usage](https://goo.gl/Gekjrc).